It takes a real man to admit he’s a homosexual!

-Last Sunday my girlfriend and I went to a NOH8 photo shoot and fundraiser for their AIDS Walk team.
+Last Sunday I went to a NOH8 photo shoot and fundraiser for their AIDS Walk team.
 I took my camera thinking I’d maybe put a little video together.
 I grabbed so many amazing shots.
 Moments that I was lucky to have caught… or so I thought.
 You see, the RED light means it’s recording and the GREEN light means it’s not.
 Not the other way around.
 Got it?
 Because I still forget!

 But I did grab some nice shots afterwards.
 When I got home to edit it, the idea morphed a little bit and this video is the result.
 No jokes or nipple tweaks.
 Just a solemn meditation.
 I hope it moves you.
 But more importantly, I hope it moves someone who’s still resisting the age of cultural enlightenment that we are entering into.